Firm of architectural sculptors founded by William Vickers I in Birmingham and continued by his sculptor sons William Vickers

 architect, Peter Paul Pugin (c.
 1894).

-One surviving project in which they were involved was the building of Kelvingrove
+One surviving project in which the firm was involved was the construction of Kelvingrove

 the supervision of